danskernesdigitalebibliotek/dpl-platform/docs/runbooks/how-release-a-new-version-for-approval-testing.md

   environment name.
 * The version tag you want to deploy.
 This must correspond to a tagged version of the [`dpl-cms-source` image](https://github.com/danskernesdigitalebibliotek/dpl-cms/pkgs/container/dpl-cms-source).
+* The version tag of Go that you want to deploy.
+The version follows the cms version unless a Go hotfix is being released (see: "In case a Go hotfix is released").

+### In case a Go hotfix is released

+In case of a Go hotfix it will be tagged as the current dpl-cms/go release __with the last digit incremented__.

+So if the current cms/go release is called: 2025.26.0 the Go hotfix release would be tagged with:  2025.26.1.

 ## Procedure: New release for approval testing